 Emirates has flight restrictions starting at 29 weeks of pregnancy.

-Expectant mothers traveling after 29 weeks must bring a medical certificate signed by a doctor or midwife that includes:
+Expectant mothers traveling during or after 29 weeks must bring a medical certificate signed by a doctor or midwife that includes:

-Passengers are prohibited to fly after the 36th week of a single pregnancy or the 32nd week of a multiple pregnancy.
+Passengers are prohibited from flying after the 36th week of a single pregnancy or the 32nd week of a multiples pregnancy.

 If you need to request an exception to the rule, you can apply for medical clearance by submitting a medical information form.